TL;DR

 - A Stripe secret key

-I sprinted to my computer and checked the repository.
+He sprinted to his computer and checked the repository.
 There it was.
-My client's entire codebase, including the config file with credentials, was now public.
+His SaaS product's entire codebase, including the config file with credentials, was now public.

 The Scramble